 - Force Language in Custom Links: If you select yes, it will add language subdirectory for the default language in the URL of the custom links without language encoding.

-- Google Translation: Here you can insert your Google Translation API key to automatically translate your strings into the desired language.
+- Google Translation: Here, you can insert your Google Translation API key to translate your strings into the desired language automatically.
 Follow the documentation by TranslatePress to generate the API key.

-- Language Switcher: On installing TranslatePress, you will notice a small language switching box will appear at bottom of your site.
+- Language Switcher: On installing TranslatePress, you will notice a small language switching box will appear at the bottom of your site.
 In this section, you can change the appearance of that box.
-You can also set up the shortcode to show TranslatePress widget at anyplace on your website.
+You can also set up the shortcode to show TranslatePress widget at any place on your website.
 It also allows you to add the language switcher to the menu bar.

 🔥 Translate Site